 AI and the hype cycle: oversold, overlooked, then... eventually indispensable?

 Vendors are falling over themselves to add an "AI" tag to their product names, much in the same way that the "e-" prefix was over-used during the first internet boom.
-There has been a Cambrain explosion of new tools promising to change the way we communicate, collaborate, and create.
+There has been a Cambrian explosion of new tools promising to change the way we communicate, collaborate, and create.
 Commentators who haven't heard of the luddite fallacy are heralding the imminent demise of any vaguely creative role, including software engineering.

-The long-term impact of new technologies can be difficult to predict and easy to underestimate.
-I am old enough to the internet reaching a similar "tipping point" in the early 1990s.
-While it was clear that the internet would have an impact on everybody's lives, it was less obvious that social media would emerge as the internet's "killer app" and that most people would engage with it through their telephones.
-On a less positive note, it was also difficult to predict how the technology might enable political extremists and embolden conspiracy theorists.
+A tipping point may have been reached, but the current hype storm feels similar to the furore that surrounded the internet in the mid-1990s.
+While it had become clear that the "web" would have an impact on everybody's lives, it was less obvious that social media would emerge as the internet's "killer app" and that most people would engage with it through their telephones.
+On a darker note, it was also difficult to predict that it would be used to disseminate political disinformation on a grand scale, enabling extremists and emboldening conspiracy theorists.

 In the increasingly hucksterish environment that surrounds AI it can be easy to be overcome with world-weary cynicism and roll your eyes whenever mention is made of ChatGPT.
 We've been here before, of course, with emerging technologies from blockchain to the metaverse failing to live up to expectations.
 The risk is that in reacting to this hysteria we may miss emerging opportunities.